sauntimo/resume/README.md

 ### Web Application Developer, [TravelLocal](https://travellocal.com)
 Bristol, UK (January 2019 - present)

+ - Being a subject matter expert on databases, helping colleagues writing efficient queries, building a team wiki of over 100 useful queries to interrogate our data, being a go to source for ad hoc data requests outside of the team, delivering workshops on SQL and postgres.

+ - Took joint responsibility for the full lifecycle of delivering a major new feature: ready-made message snippets for our vendors to include in messages to customers.
+After discussing requirements with the team which requested the feature, we designed several paper prototypes, and then built an MVP under a feature flag.
+After positive feedback from a subset of vendors, we released the feature and analytics shows that upsage has been high and considerable time has been saved.

+ - Working with marketing team to integrate our platform into the Hubspot customer communication platform, triggering emails via their API, syncing customer details from our platform to thiers, back-populating historic data

+ - Contributing to setting goals (OKRs), sprint planning, retrospectives, reviews and backlog refinement as part of a diverse agile scrum team.
+Using Github Issues and PRs in Zenhub to maange stories in the sprint.
+Thoughtfully reviewing colleague's PRs.

+ - Ensuring that I continue to learn by pair programming on complex or unfamiliar tasks, spending time understanding feedback on my PRs, attending community events like [BristolJS](https://bristoljs.org/), working on side projects, completing video and online courses, team workshops and reading several programming subreddits.

 ### Web Developer, [Carmen Data](http://carmendata.co.uk)
 Bristol, UK (3 years 6 months, July 2015 - December 2018)